Apple AirPods review

 AirPods review: Features

 This is a thoughtful bit of design: Apple realises that people may not realise you're listening to music on wireless headphones, so has added this feature to make those conversations a little easier.
-Once the conversation is over, putting the earphones back into your ears will resume music playback automatically.
+Once the conversation is over, putting the earphones back into your ears will automatically resume music playback.

 We've tried calling people in a number of environments, from quiet roads to busy shopping centres and in cars, and for the most part, the recipient was unaware that we were using AirPods for the call.
 The call quality is similar to that provided by the iPhone unless you're in an extremely loud environment, in which case the recipients could hear over-aggressive noise cancellation and compression.